harrymkt/zluinav/content/docs/search.md

 #### Setup Pagefind
 Do the following to get up and run Pagefind.
 We'll asume you have Python installed:
 1. Install Pagefind extended version.
 You can do this by this command. `pip install -r pagefind[extended]`
-2. Set the search format in the `searching` object.
+2. Set the search format in the `search` object.
 3. Build the site. `zola build`
 4. Generate the search index.
 Make sure to replace outputdir with the directory where your built files live. `python -m pagefind --site outputdir`
 - Make sure to add `html` tag with the `lang` attribute set if you are building multilingual search.